-Dont get SAD - Happiness begins in the Autumn
+Dont get SAD: Happiness begins in the autumn

-Seasonal Affective Disorder, SAD, or Winter Blues usually hits the headlines in the New Year, along with Detox Therapies and Diets.
-As SAD has it's roots firmly planted in the Autumn, reaching it's peak in the early months of the year, action plans should be put into place NOW.
+Seasonal affective disorder (SAD) or 'winter blues' usually hits the headlines in the new year, along with detox therapies and diets.
+As SAD has its roots firmly planted in the autumn, reaching its peak in the early months of the year, action plans should be put into place now.

-The bodily response to shorter days, and lower light levels is unavoidably mechanical: When we wake to sunshine, and experience adequate levels during the day, as light enters the eye, the brain's production of Melatonin, which is the hibernation and sleep hormone, switches off from it's night-time production, to enable you to have an active and vibrant day.
+SAD symptoms can often start in autumn and decline in the colder, winter months.
+The bodily response to shorter days and lower light levels is unavoidably mechanical.
+When we wake to sunshine, and experience adequate levels during the day, as light enters the eye, the brain's production of melatonin, which is the hibernation and sleep hormone, switches off from its night-time production, to enable you to have an active and vibrant day.

 - You may feel more tired as autumn sets in, and lack energy and enthusiasm, whereas when spring appears, you have increasing energy, enthusiasm and joy in life.